Missing white woman syndrome: United States

+According to a 2019 study, missing person cases involving both white women and white men received more media attention than those involving black women and men.
+However, the authors also reported that non-black women of color (such as Asian and Latina women) were just as over-represented as white women in news coverage of missing persons, suggesting that "missing white woman syndrome" is mainly a function of the under-representation of black women in media cases.

 Between 2007 and 2020, the National Crime Information Center (NCIC) database maintained by the Criminal Justice Information Services Division of the Federal Bureau of Investigation (FBI) saw an annual average of 664,776 missing person files entered into its database.
-In its 2020 compilation of NCIC missing and unidentified person files (which included 543,018 and 8,284 files respectively for the year), the FBI found that of the missing person files for the whom the person's race and sex were known, 321,830 (or approximately 61.3 percent) were White or Hispanic, 182,529 (or approximately 34.8 percent) were Black, 10,776 (or approximately 2.1 percent) were Asian, and 9,571 (or approximately 1.8 percent) were Native American, while 264,760 (or approximately 50.5 percent) were male, 159,029 (or approximately 30.3 percent) were White or Hispanic women, and the only racial category with more female files than male was Native Americans.
-For the 80,442 active missing person files at end-of-year, 48,710 (or approximately 60.6 percent) were White or Hispanic, 28,201 (or approximately 35.1 percent) were Black, 2,035 (or approximately 2.5 percent) were Asian, and 1,496 (or approximately 1.9 percent) were Native American, while 44,048 (or approximately 54.8 percent) were male and 20,990 (or approximately 26.1 percent) were White or Hispanic women.
+In its 2020 compilation of NCIC missing and unidentified person files (which included 543,018 and 8,284 files respectively for the year), the FBI found that of the missing person files for whom the person's race and sex were known, 321,830 (or approximately 61.3%) were white or Hispanic, 182,529 (or approximately 34.8%) were black, 10,776 (or approximately 2.1%) were Asian, and 9,571 (or approximately 1.8%) were Native American, while 264,760 (or approximately 50.5%) were male, 159,029 (or approximately 30.3%) were white or Hispanic women, and the only racial category with more female files than male was Native Americans.
+For the 80,442 active missing person files at end-of-year, 48,710 (or approximately 60.6%) were white or Hispanic, 28,201 (or approximately 35.1%) were black, 2,035 (or approximately 2.5%) were Asian, and 1,496 (or approximately 1.9%) were Native American, while 44,048 (or approximately 54.8%) were male and 20,990 (or approximately 26.1%) were white or Hispanic women.

-In comparison, Whites and Hispanics accounted for 61.6 percent and 18.7 percent respectively of the U.S. population in the 2020 United States census (or 80.3 percent combined), while Blacks accounted for 12.4 percent, Asians accounted for 6 percent, and Native Americans accounted for 1.1 percent.
+In comparison, white and Hispanic people accounted for 61.6% and 18.7% respectively of the U.S. population in the 2020 United States census (or 80.3% combined), while black people accounted for 12.4%, Asian people accounted for 6%, and Native Americans accounted for 1.1%.
 In its 2020 Demographic Analysis, the United States Census Bureau estimated that the male-to-female sex ratio in the United States ranged from 98.1:100 to 98.2:100.
-However, only 13 states require that local police departments enter missing or unidentified person files into the National Missing and Unidentified Persons System.
-Additionally, in its 2019 Uniform Crime Report, the FBI found that 54.7 percent of murder victims in the United States for whom their race was known were Black and that 78.3 percent for whom their sex was known were male, while approximately 14 percent of the U.S. population as a whole was Black in the Census Bureau's 2019 American Community Survey and the Census Bureau estimated that the U.S. population retained the female majority in its sex ratio.
+Only 13 states require that local police departments enter missing or unidentified person files into the National Missing and Unidentified Persons System.
+Additionally, in its 2019 Uniform Crime Report, the FBI found that 54.7% of murder victims in the United States for whom their race was known were black and that 78.3% for whom their sex was known were male, while approximately 14% of the U.S. population as a whole was black in the Census Bureau's 2019 American Community Survey and the Census Bureau estimated that the U.S. population retained the female majority in its sex ratio.